marekdedic/prosemirror-unified/README.md

 ##### `keymapPlugin(): Plugin`

 A ProseMirror keymap specifiec all the keyboard shortcuts users can use in the editor, for example Ctrl-b for bold text.
 This function returns a ProseMirror plugin that adds all extension keyboard shortcuts to the editor.

+##### `nodeViews(): Record<string, NodeViewConstructor>`

+A list of Node views to use in the prose mirror editor.
+Node views are a way to provide more complex and often interactive elements in the editor, such as clickable task lists.
+This function returns a list of ProseMirror node views registered by all available extensions.

 ## Creating your own extensions